Education and Research Awards 2025 |

 Evidence must support information already included in the submission and must not introduce additional elements.
 Please see further details on the ‘Supporting evidence’ tab of the Awards platform.

-Congratulations and good luck to all our finalists...
+Congratulations to our winner...

-Finalist | Miles Allibone-Dover, National Highways / BPP University
+Winner | Miles Allibone-Dover, National Highways / BPP University

 Miles Allibone-Dover is a disciplined, ambitious project management apprentice, committed to continuous learning and delivering impactful projects properly.